 CONDITIONS TIME LIGHT METER READING

 Bright sunlight 40 seconds

 Hazy sun (soft shadows) 60 seconds

 Overcast (no shadows) 90 seconds

-Heavy overcast (no shadows) 2 / 2 minutes
+Heavy overcast (no shadows) $2^{1}/{2}$ minutes

-Dark overcast, rain 3 / 2 minutes
+Dark overcast, rain $3^{1}/{2}$ minutes

-When shooting with enlarging paper, you will get best results when shooting in indirect light - cloudy or overcast.
+When shooting with enlarging paper, you'll get best results when shooting in indirect light - cloudy or overcast.
 The reason is that photographic paper is not capable of recording the wide range of brightness rendered by direct sunlight; it can blow out the highlights and make the shadows excessively dense.
 Cloudy conditions and twilight produce a very good tonal range.
-Shooting with film will avoid this problem.
+Shooting with film will avoid this problem under any lighting conditions.

-Remember that standard photographic paper does not record red or orange light.
-(That's why you can use a safelight.)
-So if you shoot, say, a red building with black lettering, the whole thing will register as black, and the lettering will disappear.
+Remember that standard photographic paper is not sensitive to red or orange light.
+(That's why you can use a safelight with it.)
+So if you shoot, say, a red sign with black lettering, the whole thing will register as black, and the lettering will disappear.
 You should also consider this when photographing things like old rusty metal (something I encounter often with locomotives and old mine buildings).
-Do a test by increasing your exposure by perhaps 50% or more.